 - Pay attention to the decisions you make when you’re in a challenging situation.

-Project Implicit is a research project between social scientists who are interested in implicit social cognition.
-The team have created a series of tests where you can check your bias.
+Project Implicit is a research project conducted by a number of social scientists who are interested in implicit social cognition.
+The team have created a series of tests to enable individuals to check their bias.

 Each test takes approximately five minutes to complete and you don’t have to give any personal details.
 However, it’s worth spending some time at the beginning to fully understand how to carry out the test effectively.
-If you want to test your bias you can access them on the website.
-These tests are optional, but if you can, try and take at least one and share what you found out about yourself in the discussion below.
+These tests are optional, but if you can, try and take at least one and share what you found out about yourself in the comments area below.

 © University of Reading